weswinder/dashlance-web/README.md

 #### <a name="developing"></a>Developing

+* Use [GitHub Service Hook](https://blog.pivotal.io/pivotal-labs/labs/level-up-your-development-workflow-with-github-pivotal-tracker) to link pivotal tracker stories with commits.
-Merges will be done through PRs for code review.
+* Merges will be done through PRs for code review.

-We will use the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) model for branching.
+* We will use the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) model for branching.

 To begin developing, do this: